HazelGriffith/SYSC_5105_Project_ATCG/README.md

 - pytest-cov
 - signal (requires Linux based OS)

-## Categroy Partition Testing
+## Category Partition Testing
 Access the "CategoryPartition" folder for the software that generates and runs tests with this technique

 ## Combinatorial Testing for Quadratic Equation Solver
 Access the "QuadraticEquationSolver_Combinatorial" folder for the software that generates and runs tests with this technique

-## How to run Quadratic Equation Solver Metamorphic Testing
+## How to run Metamorphic Testing for Quadratic Equation Solver
 first, ensure your terminal has navigated to the Quadratic_Equation_Solver directory.
 From the root directory enter:
 "cd Metamorphic_and_SetCover_Combinatorial/Quadratic_Equation_Solver"